vinayudyawer/ATT/README.md

 The ATT was developed to preprocess and calculate standardised metrics of dispersal and activity space from large-scale detection data housed in the Integrated Marine Observing System’s Animal Tracking Facility (IMOS ATF) national data repository.
-The ATT accepts detection data (referred to as ‘tagdata’ in the function) exported from the IMOS ATF database (can be accessed through the [AODN portal](https://portal.aodn.org.au)), however we are working on including functionality for data export formats from the VEMCO data management software VUE and other passive telemetry networks.
+The ATT accepts detection data exported from the IMOS ATF database (referred to as ‘IMOSdata’ here, and can be accessed through the [AODN portal](https://portal.aodn.org.au)).
+The ATT can also be used to analyse data exported from the VEMCO data management software VUE.
+We are currently working on the functionality for using the ATT with detection data exported from other passive telemetry networks.

 <br>